17 May 2014

 A few years back we provided an article on using surveys in user experience (UX) for the excellent UX Mastery.
 The piece covers what a survey is, how they can benefit the design process, what to consider before writing a survey, creating an effective survey (writing good questions etc.), and an introduction to some tools.

 UX Mastery is a great site with some excellent content including a resources section with a nice overview of UX techniques and an extensive list of tools.
 They also created a fantastic video on what UX is, which is worth checking out.

-- Start the survey with a clear understanding of why the research is being run (i.e. your research objectives) and what information you need to collect (i.e. research questions, which should not to be confused with your survey questions).
-This is the thinking that’s needed up front to ensure that we do the best job possible.
-This stage may require some time and input from key stake holders and those who have an interest in the feedback.
+Start the survey with a clear understanding of why the research is being run (i.e. your research objectives) and what information you need to collect (i.e. research questions, which should not be confused with your survey questions).
+This is the thinking that's needed upfront to ensure that we do the best job possible.
+This stage may require some time and input from key stakeholders and those who have an interest in the feedback.

-- Ensuring the wording in easy to understand and makes sense to your audience.
+Ensuring the wording is easy to understand and makes sense to your audience.

-- Initially launching to a subset of your sample to ensure there are no issues.
+Initially launch to a subset of your sample to ensure there are no issues.

 I hope you like the piece on Surveys.

 Let me know your thoughts on using surveys in UX or if I missed anything.

 Chris is a leader in the Human Centred Design field with a 18 year track record of improving customer interactions with some of Australia’s largest organisations.
 He is a strategic thinker who brings a calm and considered approach to tackling complex problems.
 An accomplished workshop facilitator, Chris excels at engaging with senior stakeholders and guiding projects to success.
 Chris has expertise in user research, service design and embedding Human Centred Design within organisations.

 12 Sept 2023